The Tribe of Reuben

 Strength on the Frontier

-Reuben’s later story is not only a weakness.
-Chronicles remembers the eastern tribes as valiant men who carried shield and sword, drew the bow, and were skilled in war.
+Reuben’s later story also includes moments of courage and faith.
+Chronicles remembers the eastern tribes as valiant men who carried shields and swords, drew bows, and were skilled in war.
 Reuben, Gad, and the half-tribe of Manasseh fought the Hagrites, Jetur, Naphish, and Nodab, and prevailed because they cried out to God and trusted Him [1 Chronicles 5:18-22].

 Reuben also appears in David’s kingdom.
-Adina, a Reubenite, was counted among David’s mighty men, and the eastern tribes sent a great force to Hebron to make David king [1 Chronicles 11:42; 12:37-38].
-David’s administration also included oversight for the Reubenites and their eastern neighbors [1 Chronicles 26:32; 27:16].
+Adina, a Reubenite, was counted among David’s mighty men [1 Chronicles 11:42].
+The eastern tribes also sent a great force to Hebron to make David king [1 Chronicles 12:37-38].
+David’s administration included oversight for the Reubenites and their eastern neighbors [1 Chronicles 26:32] [1 Chronicles 27:16].

 These passages keep us from flattening Reuben into failure.
 The tribe could fight.
 It could serve.
 It could trust the Lord in battle.
 Yet strength on the frontier had to remain joined to faithfulness.